veit/python-basics-tutorial/docs/types/index.rst

-Python has several built-in data types, such as :doc:`numbers` (integers, floating point numbers, complex numbers), :doc:`strings <strings>`, :doc:`lists`, tuples, dictionaries and files.
+Python has several built-in data types, such as :doc:`numbers` (integers, floating point numbers, complex numbers), :doc:`strings <strings>`, :doc:`lists`, :doc:`tuples`, dictionaries and files.
 These data types can be manipulated using language operators, built-in functions, library functions or a data type’s own methods.